Thousands of Syrian refugees have been fleeing into Turkey, officials there say, as UN chief Ban Ki-moon warns the crisis is escalating.

 Earlier, Mr Ban said the violence was claiming lives every day and appealed to Mr Assad "to show vision and leadership".

 "Cities, towns and villages have been turned into war zones.
 The sources of violence are proliferating," Mr Ban told the UN General Assembly.
-"The human rights of the Syrian people continue to be violated… Humanitarian needs are growing dramatically."'Protection of civilians'
+"The human rights of the Syrian people continue to be violated… Humanitarian needs are growing dramatically."

 UN and Arab League envoy Kofi Annan's plan calls for Damascus to pull back troops and heavy weaponry by 10 April, and for a full ceasefire to take hold within another 48 hours.